chef/automate/components/automate-chef-io/content/docs/on-prem-builder.md

 [Sample seed lists](https://github.com/habitat-sh/on-prem-builder/tree/master/package_seed_lists) exist for the following scenarios:

 * Full `core`: the full contents of the upstream `core` origin.
 The x86_64 Linux set expands to 12GB, the Linux kernel2 set to 1GB, and the Windows set to 3.5GB.
-* Core deps: a subset of `core` consisting of commonly-used buildtime dependencies.
+* Core dependencies: a subset of `core` consisting of commonly-used buildtime dependencies.
 * Effortless: packages used to start with the [Effortless pattern](https://github.com/chef/effortless).
 A complete Effortless implementation requires the contents of both the `stable` and the `unstable` channel.

 ### Clone the Chef Habitat Builder On-prem Repository